GMFelixfex/GDV-SoSe-2022/Exercise 4/readme.md

 bestMatchedImagesFull.append(bestMatchedImagesPart)
 ```

-Step 7: We reform an Image with the new 16x16 pictures, to create and then display the mosaik
+Step 7: We reform an Image with the new 16x16 pictures, to create and then display the mosaic

  ```python
 for  i  in  range(50):